fayezinislam/websocket-to-pubsub-ingest/README-Configure-Private-Repo.md

  * Using Github private repo
  * Using GCP's Cloud Repository

 It all depends on how your team is using the repo and communicating.
 If the team is using Github private repo, then follow approach #1.
-If your team is using GCP Cloud Repository and it can be shared with all people involved, then follow approach #2
+If your team is using GCP Cloud Repository and it can be shared with all people involved, then follow approach #2.

+You can also configure GCP Cloud Repository to "mirror" a github repo.
+Whenever the github repo is updated, it is reflected in the cloud repository repo.
+Then use the service account to access the cloud repository repo.
+(Note that you will need admin permissions to configure this)

 ## 1 - Github Private Repo